harshsri2208/harshsri2208.github.io/README.txt

-This is my portfolio website
+This is my portfolio website.
+People wanting to contribute in hacktoberfest event can also send pull requests if they have a good idea.